paypronl/woocommerce-payments-plugin/README.md

 You can find your PayPro API key at [https://www.paypro.nl/api](https://www.paypro.nl/api) or in your dashboard at 'Webshop Koppelen'

 #### When do I need to add a product ID?
-Only needed for Affiliate marketing.
+When you use affiliate marketing.

 #### Where do I find my product ID?
 You can find your product ID at 'Webshop Koppelen'.